RegardsOss/RegardsOss.github.io/REGARDS-docs/regards-framework/starters/oais-starter.md

 Information packages into REGARDS follow geojson structure, it has an id, a geometry and properties.
 Those properties has a specific structure: it is `InformationPackageProperties`.

+It also has an extension `ipType` which represents the type of your information package (Collection, Dataset, Data, ...)

 ## 4.2. ... of Information package properties

 `InformationPackageProperties` contains 4 sections:
- - ipType: which represent the type of your information package (Collection, Dataset, Data, ...)
  - contentInformations: set of content informations
  - pdi: PreservationDescriptionInformation
  - descriptiveInformation (optional)